Aerial View of Drobni Pijesak Beach south of Sveti Stefan.

 Best Arrival Before 10:30 AM in July/August to secure frontline beds.

-Furthermore, because the beach is cradled by high limestone cliffs, it loses the sun earlier than the wide-open bays of Jaz or Bečići.
+Because the beach is cradled by high limestone cliffs, it loses the sun earlier than the wide-open bays of Jaz or Bečići.
 By late afternoon, the shadows begin to stretch across the pebbles – a relief for some, but a potential downside for those looking to soak up every last minute of the Adriatic sun.

 Where to Stay